ncullen93/pyGOBN/README.md

 example of such integration is found in "neuroBN" -- github.com/ncullen93/neuroBN.

 This work is not affiliated with GOBNILP or SCIP.
-Still, all credit for the real code behind all of this goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
+Still, all credit for the real code behind this project goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
 Please contact me - Nick Cullen - at ncullen.th@dartmouth.edu with any comments or concerns.